bogdanrbucur/task-tracker/README.md

 - 1.12.1 - Fixed a test
 - 1.12.2 - Fixed a bug that allowed the task history window to horizontally grow without limit
 - 1.13.0 - Microsoft 365 (Entra ID) sign-in, with optional password retirement and admin unlinking
+- 1.14.0 - Dashboard only visible to logged-in users